-On November 1, 2017, we completed the acquisition of Cyence, Inc. ("Cyence"), for an aggregate consideration of approximately \$275 million, including approximately \$130 million in cash and approximately 1.7 million shares of newly issued Guidewire common stock and options.
-Through the acquisition we gained a cloud-based data listening and risk analytics technology that enables the P&C insurance industry to grow by underwriting new and evolving risks such as cyber risk, that have gone underinsured or uninsured.
-This acquisition will be accounted for as a business combination.
-We have not yet completed our acquisition accounting for this transaction, and we are in the process of evaluating the impact of the business combination on our consolidated financial statements.
+On November 1, 2017, we completed the acquisition of Cyence, Inc. ("Cyence"), for an aggregate consideration of approximately \$260.3 million, including approximately \$146.6 million in cash and equity consideration valued at approximately \$113.7 million of newly issued Guidewire common stock and options, net of certain adjustments.
+Through the acquisition we gained a cloud-based data listening and risk analytics technology that enables the P&C insurance industry to grow by underwriting new and evolving risks, such as cyber risk, that have gone underinsured or uninsured.
+This acquisition was accounted for as a business combination.
+The results of Cyence's operations have been included in our results of operations since November 1, 2017, the date of acquisition.

 In February 2017, we completed the acquisition of ISCS, Inc. ("ISCS"), for cash consideration, net of certain adjustments, of approximately \$154.9 million.
 Through the acquisition we gained a cloud-based, all-in-one transactional platform that combines policy, claims and billing management functionality for P&C insurers.
 Re-branded InsuranceNow, this platform enhances our ability to serve P&C insurers that have less complex businesses, require the functionality of a suite, and prefer cloud-based delivery.
-We will continue to invest in this platform, improving its scalability and performance, reducing its cost to implement and deliver, adapting it for international markets and integrating it to our data and analytics and digital products.
+We will continue to invest in this platform, improving its scalability and performance, reducing its cost to implement and deliver, adapting it for international markets, and integrating it with our data and analytics and digital products.
 The results of ISCS's operations have been included in our results of operations since February 16, 2017, the date of acquisition.